anibalpires4/Attention-vs-LSTM-ASR/README.md

 # Attention vs LSTM in Sequence-to-Sequence ASR

-This project compares two encoder-decoder architectures for Automatic Speech Recognition (ASR) tasks:
+This repository focuses on the implementation and analysis of encoder-decoder architectures for Automatic Speech Recognition (ASR).
+The project compares:
-1. **LSTM-Based Model**: A traditional recurrent architecture for sequence learning.
+1. **LSTM-Based Encoder-Decoder**: A traditional recurrent approach to sequence learning.
-2. **Attention-Based Model**: A modern approach that improves handling of long-range dependencies.
+2. **Attention-Based Encoder-Decoder**: A modern approach that excels in handling long-range dependencies.

-The analysis focuses on their performance using similarity metrics on the LJ Speech dataset.

 ---

 ## Overview
-The study evaluates:
-- The effectiveness of Attention vs LSTM for sequence-to-sequence ASR tasks.
-- Performance metrics including:
-  - **Cosine Similarity**: Measures similarity of predicted sequences.
-  - **Jaccard Similarity**: Evaluates overlap between predicted and ground truth sequences.
-  - **Damerau-Levenshtein Distance**: Captures sequence-level differences.
+This project evaluates the performance of these architectures on the LJ Speech dataset.
+The comparison highlights:
+- **Model Performance**: Metrics include Cosine Similarity, Jaccard Similarity, and Damerau-Levenshtein Distance.
-- Practical trade-offs in scalability and accuracy for real-world applications.
+- **Scalability**: Attention mechanisms demonstrate improved scalability for longer sequences.
+- **Trade-offs**: LSTM struggles with long-range dependencies, while Attention mechanisms offer significant improvements in sequence modelling.

 ---